AI428/mist/README.md

 });
 ```

-When you click on the body, 'selector' elements are moved to the pointer.
+When you tap on the body, 'selector' elements are moved to the pointer.

 # USAGE
 ## SCOPED